History of Jill Biden in Timeline

 May 2022: Visit to Ukraine and Neighboring Countries

-July 2022: Expressed Frustration with Administration's Challenges
+July 2022: Expresses Frustration with Administration Challenges

 August 2022: Jill Biden Contracts COVID-19

-October 2022: Visited 40 U.S. States as First Lady
+October 2022: Visits 40 U.S. States as First Lady

-January 2023: Jill Biden Undergoes Mohs Surgery
+January 2023: Mohs Surgery for Skin Cancer

 In January 2023, Jill Biden underwent Mohs surgery to remove two basal-cell carcinoma lesions from her face and chest.

-February 2023: First Lady's Visit to Africa
+February 2023: First Lady's Visit to Namibia and Kenya

-In February 2023, Jill Biden made her initial visit to Africa as first lady, traveling to Namibia and Kenya.
+In February 2023, Jill Biden made her initial visit to Africa as First Lady, traveling to Namibia and Kenya.
 In Windhoek, she delivered a speech on democracy and women's empowerment.
 While in Kenya's Kajiado County, she witnessed the effects of the ongoing 2020–2023 Horn of Africa Drought.

-March 2023: Women's History Month Event
+March 2023: Hosts Women's History Month Event

 April 2023: Joe Biden 2024 presidential campaign was announced

-By May 2023, Jill Biden had traveled more than her husband, the Vice President, or the Second Gentleman.
+By May 2023, Jill Biden had traveled more than her husband, the vice president, or the second gentleman.

-May 2023: Attended Coronation of Charles III
+May 2023: Attends Coronation of Charles III

-May 2023: LSU Visit to White House
+May 2023: LSU visited the White House

 In June 2023, Jill Biden and her daughter Ashley attended the wedding of Crown Prince Hussein of Jordan and Rajwa Al Saif.
 In the same month, she visited Egypt, Morocco and Portugal to highlight her advocacy for youth empowerment and arts.